TNTwise/Rife-ESRGAN-App-Linux/README.md

 vkQueueSubmit failed and vkAllocateMemory failed happens when there isn't enough VRAM for the current frame.
 Downscale the video or get a better PC if this happens.

 ## TODO
+Maybe add a message to ask if user wants to save last output files if greater than 2x interpolation.
 Add a try except function for reading settings <br />
 Add a function that deletes already processced files (check if file num x 2 exists in output_folder) Fix CPU + GPU combo not working with realsrgan <br />